Debugging#

 Generated Code#

-The generated code for kernels is stored in a central cache location in the user’s home directory, the cache location
+The generated code for kernels is stored in a central cache location in the user’s home directory by default.

 is called, for example: